 History and Mission

 Scott Wiggerman and David Meischen founded Dos Gatos Press in 2004.
 We have published the Texas Poetry Calendar annually since 2006, when we took over its publication from Flying Cow Productions.
 In 2008, we released our first trade publication, Big Land, Big Sky, Big Hair: Best of the Texas Poetry Calendar.
-Since then we have published collections by two Texas poets—Redefining Beauty, now in its third printing, by 2010 Texas Poet Laureate Karla K. Morton, and Letting Myself In by Anne McCrady.
-In 2011, we published Wingbeats: Exercises and Practice in Poetry, following up in 2014 with Wingbeats II, our most ambitious project to date.
-In April 2013, we released Lifting the Sky: Southwestern Haiku & Haiga, the first book in a series titled Poetry of the American Southwest.
+We have published three collections by individual poets—Circumference of Light, poems by Bruce Noll (2016); Letting Myself In, poems by Anne McCrady (2013); and Redefining Beauty (2009)—now in its third printing—poems focusing on former Texas Poet Laureate Karla K. Morton’s struggle with breast cancer.
+Among our proudest achievements are two remarkable books of poetry writing exercises—Wingbeats and Wingbeats II (2011 and 2014), co-edited by David and Scott.
+Finally, we have published two installments in our series, Poetry of the American Southwest—Bearing the Mask: Southwestern Persona Poems (2016) and Lifting the Sky: Southwestern Haiku and Haiga (2013).
+Having called Austin, Texas, home until the spring of 2015, we have made a place for ourselves in Albuquerque, New Mexico.

-A nonprofit, tax-exempt corporation organized for literary and educational purposes, Dos Gatos Press seeks to make poetry more widely available to the reading public and to support writers of poetry—especially in Texas and the Southwest.
+A nonprofit, tax-exempt corporation organized for literary and educational purposes, Dos Gatos Press seeks to make poetry more widely available to the reading public and to support writers of poetry—especially in Texas, New Mexico, and the Southwest.

 Small Press Distribution